Outline#

 We will now use a global implicit free list to manage the memory on our own.
 But first: what is a “free list”?

-Free lists#
+Free Lists#

 A free list is a data structure that keeps track of “ free “ blocks, i.e., they have not been reserved by the application and thus don’t have an active allocation.
 Free-list allocators are the backbone of modern C/C++ allocators.

-There are two kinds of free lists: (i) explicit free lists and (ii) implicit free lists.
-You can imagine an explicit free list to be a linked list where each node in the list points to the next free block.
-Free blocks are linked together with explicit pointers in the per-block meta-data.
 An implicit free list, on the other hand, is more subtle.
 Instead of pointing to the next free block, an implicit free list tracks whether a block is currently allocated or not (and its size).
 To find the next free block, we must iterate through all the blocks until we find one that is not currently allocated.

-The figure below shows the 72-byte heap organized as an implicit free list.
-The heap consists of four blocks after a number of malloc
+The figure below shows a 72-byte heap organized as an implicit free list.
+The

 and free